JoriAlshoshan/secure-photo-gallery/README.md

 # Secure Photo Gallery

-**Secure Photo Gallery** is a **web-based application** developed using **Python and Flask** to provide a secure way to upload, store, and manage personal photos.
-The project focuses on **data privacy** by encrypting photos with **AES encryption** before storing them, ensuring that only authorized users can access the original images.
+A web-based application developed with Python and Flask to securely upload, store, and manage personal photos.
+The project emphasizes data privacy by encrypting photos using AES, and sending a unique decryption password privately to the user’s email via Mailtrap.
 ---

 ## Project Idea / Concept

-The goal of this project is to create a **secure photo gallery** where users can:
+The goal of this project is to create a secure photo gallery where users can:

-- Upload images safely through a web interface
+- Upload images safely through a web interface.

-- Automatically encrypt uploaded images using AES
+- Automatically encrypt uploaded images using AES.

-- Store photos securely on the server
+- Store encrypted photos securely on the server.

-- Retrieve and decrypt images only with the correct encryption key
+- Retrieve and decrypt images only using the password sent privately via email.

-This ensures **confidentiality, integrity, and privacy** of users’ photos, making it suitable for personal or sensitive data storage.
+This ensures confidentiality, integrity, and privacy of users’ photos, making it ideal for storing personal or sensitive data.

 ---

 ## Team Members and Roles

 ### **Student 1 – Jori Alshoshan**
-- **Role:** Project Setup + Encryption
+- **Role:** Project Setup + Encryption + Email Decryption Password
-- **Tasks:** Set up Flask project (`app.py`), create basic photo upload page, implement AES encryption.
+- **Tasks:** Set up the Flask project and core structure (app.py), implement AES encryption for uploaded images, and send the decryption password privately via email using Mailtrap.

 ### **Student 2 – Fatimah Alkhuraiji**
 - **Role:** Login + Database
 - **Tasks:** Implement Register/Login system, SQLite database.